 - Research conducted outside the United States, regardless of the procedures involved.

-The IRB has developed a unified Human Participants Research Review Form which is used in submitting proposals in both project categories.
+The IRB has developed a unified Human Participants Research Review Form (application form) which is used in submitting proposals in all project categories.
 The form is designed so that only the information required for the appropriate project category need be included in the proposal.

-The review is carried out by three authorized designees of the IRB, including an IRB Co-Chair.
-The designees may approve the project, request additional information or submit the proposal to the IRB for full review and approval.
+The review may be carried out by an IRB Co-Chair or by one or more experienced reviewers designated by a Co-Chair from among members of the IRB.
+The designees may approve the project, request additional information, or submit the proposal to the IRB for full review and approval.
 The investigator is notified in advance of this review.
-If the investigator questions any determination made under expedited review, he/she has the option of requesting a full review by the IRB, which will make the final determination.
+If the investigator questions any determination made under expedited review, they have the option of requesting a full review by the IRB, which will make the final determination.